WeiMingYu/cognitive-layer-poisoning-research/README.md

 Paper 3 also introduces a new compound attack vector that bridges credential management failures with cognitive layer poisoning:

 > **Credential-Seeded Cognitive Poisoning (AML.TXX.019):** When a developer's API Key is leaked via public repositories (e.g., GitHub), an attacker gains a legitimate identity within a Multi-Agent trust chain — bypassing all authentication layers and enabling CLPMAI-style semantic injection with zero forensic trace.
 See §9.4 for the full six-phase attack chain.

+Paper 3 also documents a new class of **commercial AI customer service attack vectors**, grounded in first-hand field observation (Kive billing dispute, 2026-05-14):

+> **Customer Service AI as Social Engineering Oracle (AML.TXX.020):** AI customer service systems that "helpfully" guide users through claim formats inadvertently reveal internal review keywords, exception-handling logic, and approval formats — providing attackers with a ready-made social engineering template at zero cost.

+> **Platform Fingerprinting for Scalable Social Engineering (AML.TXX.022):** A single "Powered by Intercom" tag in an email footer allows attackers to identify the underlying AI platform, test attack vectors once, and replicate them across all 25,000+ customers of that platform.
+Attack cost: O(1).
+Attack scale: O(n).

 ### Five Behavioral Pathologies (Identified)